SpaceBiologyGroup/OpenMicroView/README.md

 ```sh
 install/install.sh -h
 ```
-or you can execute `-DSEC` or `-A` to install dependencies, service, and to check for configuration errors.

 # Starting the interface
 ## Service
-If you installed OpenMicroView as a Service, you can use the following commands to start/stop/restart or view the status of OpenMicroView:
+If you installed OpenMicroView as a Service, you can restart the system or use the following commands to start/stop/restart or view the status of OpenMicroView:
 ```sh
 service OpenMicroView start
 service OpenMicroView stop